 Keeping a diary and tracking when acid reflux occurs can help a person feel more in control of their body.

-Alongside their symptoms, they can note the foods that they have eaten and any changes to their behaviors or habits.
-This approach can help a person identify any triggers for acid reflux, which they can then avoid where possible to prevent acid reflux from recurring.
+In addition to their symptoms, they can note the foods that they have eaten and any changes to their behaviors or habits.
+This approach can help a person identify any acid reflux triggers, which they can then avoid where possible to prevent acid reflux from recurring.

-Natural remedies can be a quick, cheap, and effective way to treat acid reflux.
+Natural remedies can be a quick, affordable, and effective way to treat acid reflux.

-Small changes to the diet or daily habits may relieve symptoms without the need to see a doctor.
+Small changes to the diet or daily habits may relieve symptoms without the need to seek guidance from a doctor.

-However, it is important to be aware of worsening or persistent symptoms of acid reflux, which may indicate that someone has GERD or another condition.
+However, it is important to be aware of worsening or persistent symptoms of acid reflux, which may indicate that a person has GERD or another condition.

 Anyone concerned about their symptoms should consult a doctor.